During CES 2018, Nvidia announced that its GeForce Now cloud gaming service is now available to PC and Mac users as a public beta for free.

-Nvidia GeForce Now was originally launched as Nvidia Grid and is the company's answer to PlayStation Now.
+Nvidia GeForce Now for Shield devices was originally launched as Nvidia Grid and is the company's answer to PlayStation Now.
 It is a cloud gaming service that gives access to games stored on dedicated GeForce graphics-enabled PCs which can be played on an Nvidia Shield TV box or Shield Tablet.

-Nvidia has improved the technology recently, updating all of its servers to Pascal-based PCs and up to GTX 1080 graphics, so it is capable of running games at their best and streaming them to your device.
-It is also soon to offer a similarly named, but different kind of service to PC and Mac owners.
+It runs on servers using Pascal-based PCs and up to GTX 1080 graphics, so it is capable of running games at their best and streaming them to your device.

-A new, alternative version of GeForce Now will also be available on PC and Mac from springtime.
-It will give access to games bought through Steam, GOG, Origin and other online hubs to play whenever and wherever you want.
-The games can also be played on a GTX 1080 PC, to give you the very best experience no matter what computer you are streaming them to.
-GTX 1060 PCs are also available as a better budget option.
+It gives access to select games bought through Steam, GOG, Origin, Ubisoft's Uplay and other online hubs to play whenever and wherever you want.
+The games are also be played on a GTX 1080 PC, to give you the very best experience no matter what computer you are streaming them to.

 For both versions of GeForce Now, the games are stored and played remotely and video up to 1080p and in 60 frames per second is streamed to your device with control codes being sent in the opposite direction over the internet.
 It is an extremely low latency service so there is very little lag and it responds as if the game were stored directly on your device.
 In many ways, you can't tell the difference.